 Note that if the Velero installer has been set to a different namespace in the vSphere with Tanzu environment, you will need to change this advanced setting as well.
 This is not the namespace with the Velero Operator, but rather the namespace where the Velero server was installed (in my previous example, this was velero-ns).
 This is what it should look like in the vSphere UI:

 With these changes in place, the Velero Data Manager may now be powered on.

 Checking Velero Data Manager operations

 Once the Velero Data Manager VM is powered on, you can login to it as root.
-The first time login has the root password defaulted to changme.
-You will be prompted to changed it on initial login.
+The first time login has the root password defaulted to changeme.
+You will be prompted to change it on initial login.
 Once you are logged in, you can check the status of the advanced parameters as follows:

 Note that the vCenter username and password appear as unset as a security precaution.
 Another item that can be checked is the status of the data manager service, as follows:.